Cyclone Aila: Bangladesh

 Torrential rains from Aila resulted in 190 fatalities and at least 7,000 injuries across the Khulna and Satkhira Districts.
 Across 11 of the nation's 64 districts, approximately 600,000 thatched homes, 8,800 km of roads, 1,000 km of embankments, and 123,000 ha of land were damaged or destroyed.
 Approximately 9.3 million people were affected by the cyclone, of which 1 million were rendered homeless.
 One year after the storm, 200,000 people remained homeless.
-Total losses amounted to 89.46 billion taka (US$1 billion).
+Damage in Koyra Upazila amounted to Tk.100 billion (US$1.45 billion).

 More than 400,000 people were reportedly isolated by severe flooding in coastal regions of Bangladesh.
 Numerous villages were either completely submerged in floodwaters or destroyed.
-Dozens of people are reportedly missing throughout the country.
+Dozens of people were reportedly missing throughout the country.
 A storm surge of 3 m impacted western regions of Bangladesh, submerging numerous villages.
 Several rivers broke through embankments, causing widespread inland flooding.
 In Dacope Upazila alone, more than 50,000 people were left homeless.
 Despite warnings to remain at port, numerous fishing vessels sailed into the storm.
 Port officials stated that more than 500 fishermen had gone missing since the storm made landfall.
 In Patuakhali, a dam broke and submerged five villages.
 Numerous houses were destroyed by the subsequent flooding and tens of thousands of people were left stranded in the villages.
 In Chandpur, two pontoons sank while docked in port.
 An estimated 58,950 animals were killed by the storm with up to 50,000 deer missing.
 On the island of Nizum Dwip, nearly all structures were severely damaged or destroyed, leaving roughly 20,000 people homeless.

 Environmental impact

 The Sunderbans, a region which houses 265 of the endangered Bengal tigers, was inundated with 6.1 m of water.
-Dozens of the tigers are feared to have drowned in Aila's storm surge along with deer and crocodiles.
-As of 27 May 2009, one tiger has been found alive; it was found in a waterlogged cowshed following the cyclone's landfall.
-Additionally the forest remains under an estimated 2.4 m of water.
-On 27 May, conservationists have begun a search for the tigers throughout the forest.
+Dozens of the tigers were feared to have drowned in Aila's storm surge along with deer and crocodiles.
+As of 27 May 2009, one tiger was found alive in a waterlogged cowshed following the cyclone's landfall.
+Additionally the forest remained under an estimated 2.4 m of water.
+On 27 May, conservationists began a search for the tigers throughout the forest.
 The search teams were supplied with fresh drinking water for the tigers as their natural water source was inundated with salt water from Aila's storm surge.